-Last weekend, my sister, brother-in-law, niece, significant other, and I, had a sleepover at the St. Regis in San Francisco.
+Last weekend, my sister, brother-in-law, niece, significant other, and I stayed at the St. Regis in San Francisco.
 Separate rooms of course, and I don’t think anyone slept on the floor except the dog, but calling it a grownup sleepover wouldn’t be too far off.

 Where you will sleep in a bedroom like this.

 The taupe, gold, and grayed blue palette speaks to me like Morgan le Fay across a gin martini.
 Seductive, ageless, with a twist.

 Of course, you might want to move the bedroom succulents if you bring very young children.
 Otherwise, they make for nicely focused meditation.
 We’re big meditators here in Northern California.

 Do watch the kiddies’ noggins in the enormous bathtub.
 Luckily you can see the tub from your lush bed, if you open the panel between rooms.
 Notice the artwork hanging on the bedroom wall.